 MERS-CoV worldwide overview

-Since the previous update on 4 September 2023, no new MERS-CoV cases have been reported by WHO or national health authorities
+Since the previous update on 5 January 2026, and as of 3 February 2026, no new MERS cases have been reported by the World Health Organization (WHO) or national health authorities.

 Distribution of confirmed MERS-CoV cases